sandraromerop/D1D2_Dopamine/README.md

 - `drl.py`: Function to derive distributional RL parameters from data (deployed in `data_analysis_LHb_DA` and `drl_from_biophysical_simulations`)
 - `stats_perform.py`: Functions to perform statistical tests for normality and difference in distributions (deployed in all noteboks)
 - `plots.py`: miscellaneous functions for plotting
+- `path.py`: path configuration for loading and saving data and analysis

 ## References